 - If you are a teacher and wish to receive an Educational Technology endorsement once you have completed the graduate certificate, a copy of your current teaching certificate should be provided at admission.

-If you have any questions, please feel free to contact Delores Graver, Administrative Assistant of the Educational Technology Program.
+If you have any questions about the application process please feel free to contact Elisabeth Genaux, Student Services Administrative Assistant for the School of Education.